khadija-djarraya/khadija-djarraya/README.md

 🌍 Tunisian software engineer — born in Saudi Arabia, shaped by Tunisia, and now based in Bahrain.

-💻 I build clean, user-focused web-apps and enjoy exploring Cloud, Fog computing, and IoT (shoutout to **iFogSim**!).
+💻 I build user-focused web-apps and enjoy exploring Cloud, Fog computing, and IoT (shoutout to **iFogSim**!).

 🌱 I care deeply about accessibility, clean UX, and writing code that makes sense, not just to machines, but to people too.